yuntai/conf-manager/README.md

 - One AWS host (US-WEST) hosting a central Git repository
 - One Conf-Slave in main cluster (optinoal peristent storage)
 - Multiple test jobs to fetch configuration and show configuration changes (HUP signal)

-##  Issues
-- backup Conf-Master
-- Load balance & fault tolerant scheme for Conf-Slave
-- Granularity of files
-- Support for templating and variable (on which level? support for conditional predicates?)

 ## Sample configuration